Correlation functions for strongly confined wormlike chains: Results

 For a WLC confined in a slit, the parameter $\bar u$ can be directly measured through fitting of a correlation function (in eq. \ref{sigmadef}) or more easily by measuring the longitudinal mean-squared end-to-end distance,

-computed from eq. \ref{sigmadef}. $\langle \Rv_{||}^2\rangle$ is a statistic requiring only a measurement of the separation between endpoints observed in the $x-y$ plane, without having to directly observe the confined dimension.
-An experimental measurement of $\langle \Rv_{||}^2\rangle$ can thus be used to determine $\sigma(\bar u)$ from eq. \ref{longRee}, from which the purely transverse quantity $\bar u=\langle \uv_\perp^2\rangle$ can be determined (assuming $L$ and $R$ are known {\em{a priori}}).
+computed from eq. \ref{sigmadef}. $\langle \Rv_{||}^2\rangle$ is an observable requiring only a measurement of the separation between endpoints observed in the $x-y$ plane, without having to directly observe the confined dimension.
+An experimental measurement of $\langle \Rv_{||}^2\rangle$ can thus be used to determine $\frac{\sigma(\bar u)}{L}$ from eq. \ref{longRee}, from which the purely transverse quantity $\bar u=\langle \uv_\perp^2\rangle$ can be determined (assuming $L$ and $R$ are known {\em{a priori}}).
 The statistics of the chain in the transverse direction depend on the two unknown parameters $\bar u$ (which can be inferred using eq. \ref{longRee}) and as well as the unknown $\bar r$.
-While this latter quantity cannot be estimated from the longitudinal statistics, for strong slit confinement we expect $\bar r\approx 1/3$.
-It is thus possible to estimate the transverse correlation function (shown in Fig. \ref{InferredRee.fig}(A)) or the transverse end-to-end distance, $\langle R_\perp^2\rangle=\int_0^L dsds'\langle u_\perp(s)u_\perp(s')$ (shown in Fig. \ref{InferredRee.fig}(B)) by observing solely the longitudinal statistics.
-The agreement between the simulated and inferred statistics are excellent over a wide range of $l_p$ and $R$, and the inference works well even for $\kappa=40$ (for which finite size effects play a more significant role for the short chains simulated).
-These data suggest that the MF theory can be used to accurately describe fluctuations in the confined dimensions, even if they cannot be directly observed experimentally.
+While this latter quantity cannot be estimated from the longitudinal statistics, for strong slit confinement we expect $\bar r\approx 0.2$.
+It is thus possible to estimate the transverse correlation function using the inferred value of $\bar u$ and the interpolation for $l_\perp(\bar u)$ described in the previous section, as shown in Fig. \ref{InferredRee.fig}(A).
+The agreement between the simulated and inferred statistics are fair over a wide range of $l_p$ and $R$.
+We also see that the inferred transverse end-to-end distance $\langle R_\perp^2\rangle=\int_0^L dsds'\langle u_\perp(s)u_\perp(s')\rangle$ (shown in Fig. \ref{InferredRee.fig}(B)) is well predicted by inferring $\bar u$ solely from the the longitudinal statistics.
+These data suggest that the MF theory can be used to accurately describe the fluctuations of the chain in the confined dimension of the slit, even if they cannot be directly observed experimentally.